 First, make the peanut butter cheesecake filling first by mixing the ingredients together with an electric hand whisk until they are smooth.
 For the chocolate sponge, mix the butter and sugar together, then whisk in the eggs and vanilla.

-Next I mixed in the yoghurt, then finally I added the flour, cocoa and baking powder and whisked everything in.
+Next, mix in the yoghurt, then finally add the flour, cocoa and baking powder and whisk everything together.